sgoldenlab/simba/docs/label_behavior.md

 ## CONTINOUING PREVIOUSLY STARTED ANNOTATIONS

-After clicking `Save Annotations` and closing the SimBA annotation GUI, you may want to come back and continoue annotating the same video.
+After clicking `Save Annotations` and closing the SimBA annotation GUI, you may want to come back and continue annotating the same video.
 To do this, click the `Select video (continue existing video annotation)` button:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_7.png" />
 </p>

 When clicked, this bring up a file selection dialog menu.
 We navigate to the `project_folder/videos` directory and select a video we wich to continue annotating.
-SimBA will read the file name for the video you select e.g., (BtWGANP.mp4), and scan the `project_folder/csv/targets_inserted` directory within your SimBA project to find the file that represents your previous annotations.
+SimBA will read the file name for the video you select e.g., (BtWGANP.mp4), and scan the `project_folder/csv/targets_inserted` directory within your SimBA project to find the file that represents your previously stored annotations.
+You can then preceed to annotate video frames as documented above.
+When continuing to annotate a previously started video, SimBA should open the GUI annotator interface at the frame number of the latest saved frame.

 ## NOTES ON THE DIFFERENT FORMS OF BEHAVIOR LABELLING (ADVANCED vs. PSUDO vs. 'STANDARD' LABELLING)

 ### 'STANDARD' LABELLING

-If you use standard labelling (as in the tutorial above) all frames are by default labelled as behavior absent.
-Thus, if I open a video of 3k frames, and immidiatly click `Save Annotations`, a file will be saved inside the `project_folder/csv/targets_inserted` directory with 3k rows, where the final columns representing my annotations all are filled with `0s`.
+If you use standard labelling (as in the tutorial above) all frames are by default labelled as **behavior absent**.
+Thus, if I open a video of 3k frames, and **immediately** click `Save Annotations`, a file will be saved inside the `project_folder/csv/targets_inserted` directory with 3k rows, where the final columns representing my annotations all are filled with `0s`.
 Using the 'STANDARD' labelling method, it is not *required* to view all frames, it is only necessery to label all the frames where you know that the behavior is present.

 However, it is very important to not feed your classifier errorous information.
-An assumption that behavior is absent in unviewed frames, and the behavior is actually present, can lead to terrible classifiers.
+An assumption that behavior is absent in unviewed frames, where the behavior is actually present, can lead to classifiers that perform terribly.
 If you are working with infrequent behaviors, and have a good understanding of when they are occuring, then this option can nevertheless save you a lot of time.

 ### 'PSUDO' LABELLING

-If you use pseudo labelling (as in the tutorial above) all frames are, by default, labelled according to what your latest machine learning inference on that video (and your input threshold) said was occuring in that frame.
-Therefore, in order to perform psudo-labelling, the video has to have been scored with a classifier.
+If you use pseudo labelling all frames are, by default, labelled according to what your latest machine learning inference on that video (and your input threshold) said was occuring in that frame.
+Therefore, in order to perform psudo-labelling, the video has to have been scored with a classifier prior to starting the annotation of that video.
 That means that the video has to have been analyzed through the [Run machine model] header, and a file representing the video has to be present within the `project_folder/csv/machine_results` directory.
-To read more about the benefits and motives behind pseudo-labelling, check out [THIS TUTORIAL](https://github.com/sgoldenlab/simba/edit/master/docs/pseudoLabel.md).
+To read more about the benefits and motives behind pseudo-labelling, and how to use it, check out [THIS TUTORIAL](https://github.com/sgoldenlab/simba/edit/master/docs/pseudoLabel.md).

 ### 'ADVANCED' LABELLING

 If you use ADVANCED labelling, all frames are, by default, labelled as `None`.
-That means that if you have not looked at a frame in the SimBA annotation GUI, and indicated what the frame contains (behavior or no behavior), then the information for that frame won't be saved when clicking the `Save Annotations`,  and the frame won't be used in any downstream machine learning classificatier creation tasks.
-For example, if you (i) open a video containing 3k frames, (ii) look at, and annotate, the first N frames, (iii) and click `Save Annotations`, and navigate to the `project_folder/csv/machine_results` directory and open the file representing the video you just annotated.
-If you open this file, you should see that it containing N rows.
+That means that if you have not looked at a frame in the SimBA annotation GUI, and indicated what the frame contains (i.e., if the behvaior is present or absent), then the information for that specific frame **will not** be saved when clicking the `Save Annotations`,  and that frame won't be used in any downstream machine learning classificatier creation tasks.
+For example, if you (i) open a video containing 3k frames, (ii) look at, and annotate, the first N frames, (iii)  click `Save Annotations`, and navigate to the `project_folder/csv/machine_results` directory and open the file representing the video you just annotated.
+When you open this file, you should see that it only contains N rows representing the N rows you labelled in the SimBA annotator GUI.

+This method (`ADVANCED LABELLING`) allows you the greatest control over the data that is used by the machine learning models to build predictive classifiers.
+This is the only method that allows you to control which frames of the specific video that goes into training and testing the classifiers.
+While 'PSUDO' and standard labelling use all of the frames of a specific video, `ADVANCED LABELLING` allows you to pick a specific subset of frames from a aspecific video for creating machine learning models.
+To read more about how to use the `ADVANCED LABELLING` method in SimBA, click [HERE]().